JackBonnellDevelopment/Dev-Site/content/_index.md

 ---
 ---

-I'm **Chris Turner**, a Software Engineer.
+I'm **Jack Bonnell**, a Computer Vision Engineer.

-I love all things computer science and maths.
+I specialise in c++ development in the robotics Industry.

 Have a look at some of my working [projects].

-For more check out my academic & professional [resume].
+To See what I am up to take a look at my blog [blog]

-Contact me at [@username] or by [email].
+Contact me at [JackBonnell2] or by [jack.bonnell@hotmail.co.uk].